Nehonix-Team/ret-compiler/src/core/schema/mode/interfaces/conditional/parser/readme.md

-# Fortify Schema Conditional Parser - Complete Guide
+# ReliantType Conditional Parser - Complete Guide

 ## Overview

-The `ConditionalParser` is responsible for parsing conditional validation expressions in Fortify Schema into an Abstract Syntax Tree (AST).
+The `ConditionalParser` is responsible for parsing conditional validation expressions in ReliantType into an Abstract Syntax Tree (AST).
 It handles complex syntax like:

 ```typescript
 "when role=admin *? string[] : string[]?"